DETACHMENT (VAIRAGYA)

 material energy.

-The karma yogis, who are of
+The Karma yogis, who are of

 purified intellect and who control the mind and senses, see the Soul of all